 Cali has a problem with little white dogs.
 She hates them.
 Just because they’re white.
-We’ve tried to reason with her, and do our best to teach her about diversity, the need to coexist and the importance of loving all dogs equally.
+We’ve tried reasoning with her.
+We do our best to teach her about diversity, the need to coexist and the importance of loving all dogs equally.
 Our mantra is that she needs to appreciate what’s on the inside, that character matters above all else.
-We endlessly encourage, scold, preach & lecture…to no avail.
+We endlessly encourage, scold, preach & lecture… to no avail.

 Nothing we do has made any difference.
-We fear that her belief system may be permanently ingrained in her psyche.
+We fear that her prejudice may be permanently ingrained.
+A feature rather than a bug.
 This pains us to admit, but…

 Asking someone whether they have kids is one of the most over-used conversation starters.
 It is usually asked without even thinking, as though the banal question might have no consequences.
 Maybe we should give this thoughtless question more thought.